grafana/grafana/docs/sources/explore/_index.md

 ## Overview

-Explore is your gateway for querying, analyzing, and aggregating data in Grafana.
-It allows you to visually explore and iterate until you develop a working query or set of queries for building visualizations and conducting data analysis.
-If your data source supports graph and table data, there's no need to create a dashboard, as Explore can display the results in both formats.
-This facilitates quick, detailed, real-time data analysis.
+Explore is your starting point for querying, analyzing, and aggregating data in Grafana.
+You can quickly begin creating queries to start analyzing data without having to create a dashboard or visualization.

 ## Explore